stuartellis/sve-personal-website/content/articles/mac-setup.md

 #### Which Version of Java?

 Many vendors provide a JDK.
 To avoid licensing and support issues, use Eclipse Temurin.
 This is an Open Source JDK that is maintained by the [Adoptium](https://adoptium.net/) project.
 The versions of Java on the OpenJDK Website are for testers, and the Oracle JDK is a proprietary product.
 Use the _LTS_ version of Temurin, unless you need features that are in the latest releases.

+Use the [jEnv](https://www.jenv.be/) version manager to work with multiple JDKs, such as different versions of the same JDK.
+The [mise](https://mise.jdx.dev/) version manager does not include support for Java.

 Once you have installed a JDK, get the [Apache Maven](https://maven.apache.org) build tool.
 This is provided by the Maven project itself, and is not part of Temurin or the OpenJDK.

-Use [jEnv](https://www.jenv.be/) if you need to run multiple JDKs, such as different versions of the same JDK.

 #### Manual Set up of Eclipse Temurin